sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 # Business Scenario:
 A leading e-commerce organization operating across multiple locations in Bangladesh is taking a proactive step to optimize its human resources management through the implementation of robust data analytics.
 The main goal is to establish an Enterprise Data Warehouse along with Data Mart Cubes.
 It comprises three distinct Business Processes, each with end-to-end design, development and Analysis.
 #### Business Processes: 1.
 MisConduct Analysis, 2.
 Overtime Analysis and 3.
 Absent Analysis

+## Software requirements:
+- MS SQL Server, SSMS, SSIS, SSAS, and Visual Studio.
+- Windows OS

+## System Development Life Cycle (SDLC)
+- Agile Kanban Methodology
+-
 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS
+- Conducted in collaboration with Managers, Project Managers, Technical Product Managers, Clients, Subject-matter experts and Data Governance representatives to obtain requirements, objectives, and business rules for the project.
+- Conducted data profiling.
+- Created the opportunity/stakeholder Matrix (it helps identify which business groups should be invited to the collaborative design sessions for each process-centric row).
+- Constructed a Bubble Chart for communicating data models to a non-technical audience.
+- Created Bus Matrix (composition of Business process, Granularity, Facts, Fact Tables, and Dimensions).
 - Designed and implemented Enterprise Data Warehouse (EDW) using Ralph Kimball’s Dimensional Modelling Approach.
 - Created and configured Staging, EDW, and Control Framework databases on MS SQL Server.
 ![HR](https://github.com/sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/blob/main/Fugure/HREDW1.PNG)

 Figure 1: Enterprise Data Warehouse using Ralph Kimball’s Dimensional Modelling Approach.